The contraceptive pill - myths and facts

-The combined pill (commonly called "the pill" is the number one contraception choice for women (along with condoms) according to a study by the Irish Contraception and Crisis Pregnancy Study.
+The combined pill (commonly called "the pill" is the number one contraception choice for women (along with condoms).
 However commonly spread myths and ideas mean that today, many women remain confused about the effect the pill may have on their body.
 Below I have clarified a series of misconceptions surrounding the contraceptive pill so you can separate myth from fact once and for all.

 Myth: This is absolutely not true, taking the pill will not affect your chances of conceiving and you can start trying for a baby straight after stopping your pill.
 In fact, I recommend taking folic acid or prenatal vitamins for three months before going off the pill as some women will fall pregnant sooner than they think.

 If you are overweight or smoke then certain pills aren't suitable

 Fact: This may be true - there are different pills for different women depending on their lifestyle.
 If you are overweight, are over 35 and a smoker or have high blood pressure then the combined pill will not be suitable, and the mini-pill may be more suitable.

 Find out more about the difference between the combined and mini pill here.

 Fact: When you are on the combined pill you don’t get a "period" – you get a withdrawal bleed as the levels of hormones change.
 Some women prefer to reduce the frequency of their withdrawal bleed by taking the pill continuously which is fine.
 However it is usually recommended that no more than three packets are taken continuously back to back as it is important to shed the lining of your womb.
 As long as a woman does not experience any negative side effects, and she has no risk factors for pill use, she may be able to take the pill up to the age of 50.